 - Yogurt for intestinal health and “good bacteria.”

 - Avoid anal douching (or keep from excessive use)

 Like any other part of your body, your anus deserves attention, care, and maintenance, but sometimes things can and will go wrong.
 Yes, we must all stay on alert regarding STDs, but not every issue with our gay male bodies has to do with sex.
 Even if you follow the expert advice, you may still develop medical problems in and around your anus.
 Here are some things to be on the lookout for.
 Don’t wait until things get worse; see a doctor for proper medical care.

 - Your stools are black or tarry or have streaks of blood.

-- Rectal bleeding lasts for more than 1 week or happens more than once.
+- Rectal bleeding lasts for more than one week or happens more than once.

 - Stools are narrower than usual (they may be as thin as a pencil).

-- You still have rectal pain after a full week of home treatment.
+- You still have rectal pain after a whole week of home treatment.

 - Any unusual material or tissue seeps or sticks out of the anus.

-- A lump near the anus gets bigger or more painful, and you get a fever.
+- A lump near the anus gets more prominent or more painful, and you get a fever.

 A happy anal sex life begins with having a happy and healthy anus.
 Now, go out and play!